 TinyMCE AI Models

-The agent-1 model automatically selects the best AI model for your request based on speed, quality, and cost.
-It’s the recommended choice for most use cases as it optimizes performance and cost automatically.
+The agent-1 model automatically selects the best AI model for requests based on speed, quality, and cost.
+It is the recommended choice for most use cases as it optimizes performance and cost automatically.

 Available Models